 Website >

-The Cartoon Art Museum has lots to see from comic strips and anime to political cartoons and graphic novels.
+Situated near the always exciting Fisherman’s Wharf, the Cartoon Art Museum has lots to see: comic strips, anime, political cartoons, graphic novels.
 People of all ages are welcome to wander the exhibitions and screenings and create their own comics and animation at workshops.

-What’s great for kids: Fun things to look at on the walls but won’t keep most kids’ attention for very long.
-It is always exciting to be in Fisherman’s Wharf.
+What’s great for kids: So many fun things to look at on the walls although it may not keep most kids’ attention for very long.
 Pair this trip with a cable car ride and/or a ferry ride from the East Bay.

 Location: 781 Beach Street, San Francisco